vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-6-buildingyourownstoretheme.md

 excerpt: "Explore resources to personalize your VTEX store with Store Framework."
 ---

-After making the first setups, creating your Store Theme project, and learning how to customize your store pages, you can begin personalizing your store more advancedly.
+After completing the initial setup, creating your Store Theme project, and learning how to customize your store pages, you can begin advanced personalization of your store.

 Under the [Store Framework](https://developers.vtex.com/docs/guides/store-framework) category, you will find a set of guides to help you customize your storefront: